bormaxi8080/osint-timeline/DRAFT.md

 Django Health Check - a pluggable app that runs a full check on the deployment, using a number of plugins to check e.g. database, queue server, celery processes, etc: https://github.com/revsys/django-health-check

-Celery Exporter - A Prometheus exporter for Celery metrics: https://github.com/danihodovic/celery-exporter
+Celery Exporter - a Prometheus exporter for Celery metrics: https://github.com/danihodovic/celery-exporter

 ----